davidsbatista/davidsbatista.net/_posts/2025-04-24-PyCon-Lithuania.md

 </figure>

+- The idea is to pass the results together with the question query to the LLM, asking it to compose an answer based on the question query and the results.

 ### __Baseline Retrieval__

-**User Query**

-● **Indexing**: split documents into chunks and index in a vector db
+● **Indexing**: split documents into chunks and index them in a vector db

 ● **Query**: retrieve chunks

-a. embedding similarity with query
+- embedding similarity with query

-b. using query as keyword filter
+- using query as keyword filter

-● **Ranking**: rank by similarity with the query 11
+● **Ranking**: rank by similarity with the query

-**Outline**

-1. Classic Retrieval Techniques

-2. LLM-based Retrieval Techniques

-3. Comparative Summary

-4. Experiment

-**Sentence-Window Retrieval**

-…

-**User Query**

-● Retrieve the chunks before and after the matching chunk 14

 <figure>
   <img style="width: 95%; height: 50%" src="/assets/images/2025-04-24-Baseline-Retrieval-System.png">